St. Louis Cardinals vs. Milwaukee Brewers Results, Stats, and Recap - September 14, 2020 Gametracker

 Lindblom struck out six while allowing three hits and no walks in five shutout innings.

-Cardinals: St. Louis placed outfielder Austin Dean on the 10-day injured list with a right elbow strain.
-The Cardinals activated Kim to start the first game of the doubleheader and recalled right-hander Daniel Ponce de Leon to start Monday's second game.
-Kim had been on the injured list with an unspecified injury related to abdominal pain.
+Cardinals: Placed outfielder Austin Dean on the 10-day injured list with a right elbow strain.

-Brewers: Milwaukee activated right-handed reliever Ray Black from the 45-day injured list.
+Brewers: Activated right-handed reliever Ray Black from the 45-day injured list.
 Black hadn't pitched all season due to a shoulder injury.
 He went 0-1 with a 5.14 ERA in 15 appearances last season.

 The Brewers claimed outfielder Billy McKinney off waivers from Toronto and assigned him to their alternate training site in Appleton, Wisconsin.
 They also designated infielder Ronny Rodriguez and right-hander Trey Supak for assignment.

-''It's possible he seems time this year,'' Brewers general manager David Stearns said of McKinney. ''It's also a nod to future years, someone we think has the potential to impact our team down the road in future years.
-He has major league experience.''

-Supak had posted an 11-4 record and 2.20 ERA in Double-A Biloxi and a 1-2 record with a 9.30 ERA for Triple-A San Antonio last season.
+Supak posted an 11-4 record and 2.20 ERA at Double-A Biloxi and a 1-2 record with a 9.30 ERA for Triple-A San Antonio last season.

 The Brewers also optioned right-hander J.P.
 Feyereisen to the alternate training site.